PayString/rfcs/payid/src/spec/payid-discovery.md

   PayID.

   If the Webfinger endpoint returns a non-200 HTTP response status code, then interactive PayID Discovery is considered to have failed.
-Clients SHOULD attempt to assemble a PayID URL using "fallback" mode as defined in section 4.2.1 of this document.
+Clients MAY attempt to assemble a PayID URL using "manual" mode as defined in section 4.2.1 of this document.

 ### Step 3: Parse PayID Metadata